Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages:

-For information on voyages made in between those mentioned here, please see the documents received from the National Archives of Norway as well as Hague's Voyage Record above.
-Follow the convoy links provided for more details - other Norwegian ships also took part.
+For information on voyages made in between those mentioned here, please see the documents received from the National Archives of Norway and A. Hague's Voyage Record above.
+Follow the convoy links provided for more details; the Commodore's notes are also available for most of them an several Norwegian ships took part.

-She headed back to the U.K. on Jan.
-20-1942 in Convoy HX 171 from Halifax, subsequently returning to the U.S. with the westbound Convoy ON 71* (station 75), originating in Liverpool on Febr.
+With a cargo of petrol, she headed back to the U.K. on Jan.
+20-1942 in Convoy HX 171 from Halifax, for which Acanthus and Rose served as escorts for a while, subsequently returning to the U.S. with Convoy ON 71* (station 75), originating in Liverpool on Febr.
 26, dispersed March 8, Fjordaas arriving Baytown March 22.
-In July that same year, we find her in the slow Sydney (C.B.)-U.K Convoy SC 91.
-She's also listed on the original convoy form for the westbound Convoy ON 125 towards the end of the following month (station 82), but it looks like she must have returned (or probably did not join at all?), because when she was torpedoed on Sept.
-11 she was in ON 127 (she could not have gone to the U.S. and back to the U.K. in time to join ON 127 on Sept.
+She had again been in the company of several Norwegian ships, namely Athos, Fagerfjell, Gallia, Garonne, Høegh Giant, John Bakke, Malmanger, Skaraas, Solfonn and Velma, as well as the Panamanian Norvik (Norwegian managers).
+Fjordaas later spent quite a long time in Halifax; A. Hague says she had arrived there with a cracked deck, and says repairs were made in New York, where she also stayed for over a month - again, see Page 2.
+In July, we find her in the slow Sydney (C.B.)-U.K Convoy SC 91.
+She's also listed on the original convoy form for the westbound Convoy ON 125 towards the end of the following month (station 82), but it looks like she must have returned (or did not even join at all?), because when she was torpedoed on Sept.
+11 she was in Convoy ON 127 (she could not have crossed the ocean and returned to the U.K. in time to join ON 127 on Sept.
 4).
 Follow the links for further dates and cruising orders.

 She was hit amidships under the bridge, port side by a torpedo from U-218 (Becker) at 22:30 on Sept 10 (11?)-1942, 51 16N 29 08W, when in Convoy ON 127, as mentioned - date varies according to source and time zone used.
+According to Page 3, she was bound for Curacao at the time.
 Another torpedo from the same U-boat had barely missed.
-The crew got into 2* lifeboats while the captain, 1st Mate Arne Aresen and Chief Engineer Arne Hjalmar Olsen stayed on board to inspect the damages.
+The crew got into 2* lifeboats while Captain Saltnes, 1st Mate Arne Aresen and Chief Engineer Arne Hjalmar Olsen stayed on board to inspect the damages.
 The explosives had made a hole 30 x 60 ft and she was close to breaking in 2, but because of the special way she was built, with 4 tanks right next to each other, she stayed afloat.
 Further inspections showed extensive damages to the bridge section and instruments there, but the engine and steering mechanisms were intact, so the captain recalled the lifeboats at 02:00, and after the ship had been trimmed they returned to the U.K., arriving Clyde on Sept.
 15, having sailed about 1000 n. miles.

-* I've been told that before Arne Aresen passed away, he said that he disagreed with the statement in my text above that 2 lifeboats were put on the water; he remembers it as only 1.
+* I've been told that before Arne Aresen passed away, he said that he disagreed with my statement that 2 lifeboats were launched; he remembered it as only 1.
 He also said that he did not agree with the captain's decision to return to the U.K. alone, feeling it would have been safer to try to catch up with the convoy instead, but in the end the captain's orders had to be followed.
 (It'll be noticed in her Voyage Record above that A. Hague claims she was escorted back to the U.K.).

 George Monk, a visitor to my website has told me that the following men received ungazetted awards for services when the ship was torpedoed and damaged (his source: Seedies List of awards to the British Merchant Navy which includes awards to Allied merchant seamen):